DutchDevOfficial/MXC_Handbook/referral.md

 *KYC NEEDED*

 ## [Bitvavo](https://bitvavo.com/?a=EC4A8D4CA8)
+Buy, sell, and store more than 50 digital assets at one of Europe's leading cryptocurrency exchanges.
 No trading fees on your first €1000 trades! + Very easy withdrawal process in Europe.

 *KYC NEEDED*